Senate Elections

 In terms of communication, candidates are recommended to present themselves honestly, covering items such as your motivation for running in the election, your intentions if elected and what would be the focus of your attention during your term on the Senate.

-Yes, both Chairs and current elected members of the Senate are allowed to vote.
+Yes, both chairs and current elected members of the Senate are allowed to vote.

 Senate votes are not tallied by department; all faculty and staff members (and more broadly, all Senate members) are asked to consider the best interests of the University and its students.